Dr Xenia van Edig, Business Development, answers our questions.

 -Your organisation has been supporting DOAJ for a few years now.
 Why is it important for Digital Science to support DOAJ?

--What is Digital Science doing to support Open Access development?
+-What is Copernicus doing to support that development?
 Do you have any exciting projects underway?

 -What are your personal views on the future of Open Access publishing?

 I hope that further progress will be made in accelerating the transition towards a world where research outputs are publicly available and reusable.
 However, I fear that current major initiatives are focussing too much on the big legacy publishers – leaving out smaller publishers and those who are purely open access.
 While “read and publish” deals might be a step in transforming the publishing ecosystem, funders, consortia, and institutions should not forget about those who stood up for open access when the topic was not on “everyone’s lips”.
 Furthermore, even though many journals published by Copernicus are financed via article processing charges, APCs are not the only business model for open access.

 -What do you think that the scholarly community could do to better support the continued development of the Open Access movement in the near future?